Skip to content

 Kristin brings experience from her previous role as a policy and public affairs analyst at Venable LLP, where she spearheaded strategic campaigns and built coalitions to advance client objectives in technology and environmental policy.
 Kristin also worked as a policy officer at Save the Children International, where she focused on humanitarian policy and advocacy across the Middle East.

-Kristin holds both bachelor's and master's degrees in political science and economics from the University of Glasgow and is certified in project management by Cornell University.
+Kristin holds a dual BA/MA in political science and economics from the University of Glasgow and is currently pursuing a MA-IBP in international business and policy at Georgetown University.

 Recent Publications